Vidit-Ostwal/Vidit-Ostwal/README.md

 - [Commented](https://github.com/crewAIInc/crewAI/issues/2206#issuecomment-2677521676) in [crewAIInc/crewAI] on 2025-02-24.
   > *AI Summary: Error summarizing: 404 models/gemini-pro is not found for API version v1beta, or is not supported for generateContent.
 Call ListModels to see the list of available models and their supported methods.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2197#issuecomment-2676858424) in [crewAIInc/crewAI] on 2025-02-23.
   > *AI Summary: Error summarizing: 404 models/gemini-pro is not found for API version v1beta, or is not supported for generateContent.
 Call ListModels to see the list of available models and their supported methods.*
-- [Commented](https://github.com/explodinggradients/ragas/issues/1932#issuecomment-2676191712) in [explodinggradients/ragas] on 2025-02-22.
-  > *AI Summary: Error summarizing: 404 models/gemini-pro is not found for API version v1beta, or is not supported for generateContent.
-Call ListModels to see the list of available models and their supported methods.*
-- [Commented](https://github.com/explodinggradients/ragas/issues/1731#issuecomment-2676190883) in [explodinggradients/ragas] on 2025-02-22.
-  > *AI Summary: Error summarizing: 404 models/gemini-pro is not found for API version v1beta, or is not supported for generateContent.
-Call ListModels to see the list of available models and their supported methods.*

 ## 🐛 Issues Raised